The following locations have been approved for a sports gaming license by the Pennsylvania Gaming Control Board (PGCB):

 PA casinos without sports betting licenses

-The six remaining Pennsylvania casinos that could still apply for a license but haven’t yet filed with the PGCB are:
+The four remaining Pennsylvania casinos that could still apply for a license but haven’t yet filed with the PGCB are:

 - Lady Luck Casino Nemacolin (Farmington)

 - The Meadows Racetrack and Casino (North Strabane Twp.)

 - Stadium Casino (Philadelphia), which opens in 2020